tejbirsingh-stack/frontendrepo/README.md

 # NOAH

 NOAH is a React + TypeScript media workspace prototype built with Vite, MUI, and React Router.
-Version **5.1.0 — Auth**.
+Version **5.1.0 — Auth**

 ## Quick Start